Cake Mix Pumpkin Chocolate Chip Cookies

 I’m sure that you’ve seen and probably even made this really easy cake mix pumpkin cookie recipe; it’s been floating around the internet for years.
 I wanted to share it with you today, not because it’s new, but because it’s awesome.
 And with my tips and tricks, it’s even better.

 These cookies are so simple that my kids can make them almost on their own.
-My oldest loves to have friends over and bake.
-They’ve had many (MANY) kitchen disasters.
-I think it’s a great learning experience.
-But when I think it’s a good day to have a treat turn out, I’ll encourage them to make this recipe.
-It’s easy and you can’t mess it up.
 Nothing wrong with starting with a cake mix in my book (I use a cake mix in each of these recipes: Vanilla Sheet CakeHomemade Soft OreosGrandma Shoaf’s Chocolate Sheet CakeCheater Brookies (Chocolate Chip Cookies + Brownies)Cheater Gooey Pumpkin Butter CakeCheater Chocolate Chip Cookie Bars).
 See?
 There is a time and a place for cake mix.
 It’s a great starting point for new bakers and busy mamas alike.

 Quick and easy pumpkin chocolate chips cookies made with only 4 ingredients including a cake mix.

-Tips and Tricks for Making Cake Mix Pumpkin Chocolate Chip Cookies:
+How to Make Cake Mix Pumpkin Chocolate Chip Cookies

-• Adding the egg really helps to make the cookies not gummy.
+The addition of one egg to the cake mix, pumpkin puree, and chocolate chips makes all the difference.
+The egg acts as a leavening agent and helps to make the cookies less gummy.
 It can be made without the egg but I think the end product is much better with.

-• Don’t undercook these pumpkin cookies.
+• Don’t under-bake these cookies!
+They should bounce back when touched and the outside should not be shiny anymore.
 They get gummy and not very good when they cool if they are undercooked.
-They should spring back slightly when touched and shouldn’t be shiny when cooked through.

 • Pumpkin cookies are best stored lightly covered at room temperature.
 If stored in an air-tight container, they get sticky on the outside.